Robert A. Avery, DO, MSCE

 MA in Psychology - Wesleyan University, Middletown, CT

-Assistant Professor of Ophthalmology and Neurology, Perelman School of Medicine at the University of Pennsylvania
+Associate Professor of Ophthalmology and Neurology, Perelman School of Medicine at the University of Pennsylvania

 de Blank PMK, Fisher MJ, Liu GT, Gutmann DH, Listernick R, Ferner RE, Avery RA.
 Optic pathway gliomas in neurofibromatosis type 1: an update: surveillance, treatment indications, and biomarkers of vision.
 J Neuroophthalmol.
 2017;37(Suppl 1):S23-S32.

 Aleman TS, Sandhu HS, Serrano LW, Traband A, Lau MK, Adamus G, Avery RA.
 Acute zonal cone photoreceptor outer segment loss.
 JAMA Ophthalmol.
 2017;135(5):487-490.

 Avery RA, Katowitz JA, Fisher MJ, Heidary G, Dombi E, Packer RJ, Widemann BC; OPPN Working Group.
 Orbital/periorbital plexiform neurofibromas in children with neurofibromatosis type 1: multidisciplinary recommendations for care.
 Ophthalmology.
 2017;124(1):123-132.

 Avery RA, Cnaan A, Schuman JS, Trimboli-Heidler C, Chen C-L, Packer RJ, Ishikawa H. Longitudinal Change of Circumpapillary Retinal Nerve Fiber Layer Thickness in Children with Optic Pathway Gliomas.
 American Journal of Ophthalmology 2015;160:944–952